rafiulgits/IotHub/README.md

 * **IotHub.DB**

   A .NET classlib project, to provide all database context and settings.
-Solution is `MongoDB` as primary database.
+Solution is using `MongoDB` as primary database.

 * **IotHub.DomianModels**